LATAM Airlines shares soar as Qatar takes stake

 The move is part of a rapid global expansion by the Doha-based airline, which was due to talk to Italian carrier Meridiana later on Tuesday about the proposed purchase of a 49 percent stake.

 Shares in LATAM hit their highest level in over a year, up as much as 25 percent before paring gains to trade up 14 percent by 11 a.m.
-ET (1600 GMT) at 5,180 pesos in Santiago and $7.90 in the United States.
+ET (1700 London time) at 5,180 pesos in Santiago and $7.90 in the United States.
 (LFL.N).

 Latin American airlines have struggled as a global commodities downturn has sapped growth and weakened currencies, but the region's growing middle class and untapped potential still make it an attractive target for foreign carriers.